Good art is worth waiting for, right?

 Hours: Open daily 9:00 am to 8:00 pm in summer, 8:00 am to 6:00 pm in winter

-Entry Fee: 20 euros, 26 euros for a ticket + audio guide, 29 euros for self guided audio tour and tower access.
+Entry Fee: 26 euros for a ticket + audio guide.
 Click here for information on all ticket options.
 If you pre-purchased an online ticket, head to the Nativity facade entrance.

 Pro tip: Try to visit on a Monday.
 Museums in Barcelona are closed on Monday and many people erroneously assume the Sagrada Família is too.